hangxiety

 Put Hangxiety to Bed

-Your best bet to avoid hangxiety is to drink responsibly, says Dr. Bulat.
+Your best bet to avoid hangxiety is to drink responsibly, says Dr. Trahan.
 Pay attention to family members and loved ones who say they notice an increase in your drinking habits and stay within the recommended limits of alcohol consumption (one drink per day for women; two drinks per day for men).

 If, despite these efforts, you still periodically wake up after drinking with feelings of anxiety, practice mindfulness.
 Pay attention to how you feel while you’re drinking and afterward.
 And when anxious feelings surface, turn to healthy alternatives like meditation, deep breathing or exercise.